 - (a) GPR filing requirements.
-The utility shall file a GPR under the previous year's GPP docket number (filed approximately 15 months previously) as a separate filing from, and at the same time as, the annual GCA application.
+The utility shall file a GPR under the previous year's GPP docket proceeding number (filed approximately 15 months previously) as a separate filing from, and at the same time as, the annual GCA application.
 The utility shall file an original and ten copies.
-Specific exhibits or other information may be filed under seal. - (b) Prudence review process.
+Specific exhibits attachments or other information may be filed under seal; however, an explanation of the confidential nature of the attachments or information must be included in the GPR filing. - (b) Prudence review process.
 Based on the initial evaluation of the GPR, the Commission may initiate a prudence review hearing.
 The Commission shall initiate this hearing by written order within 120 days of the filing of the GPR.
-The prudence review may result in tariff or rate changes that could affect different classifications of customers. - (c) Prudence review standard.
+The prudence review may result in tariff or rate changes that could affect different classifications of customers.

+- (c) Prudence review standard.
 For purposes of GCA recovery, the standard of review to be used in assessing the utility's action (or lack of action) in a specific gas purchase year is: whether the action (or lack of action) of a utility was reasonable in light of the information known, or which should have been known, at the time of the action (or lack of action). - (d) Burden of proof.
-If the Commission elects to hold a hearing, the utility shall have the burden of proof and the burden of going forward to establish the reasonableness of actual gas commodity and upstream service costs incurred during the review period. - (e) Utility testimony and exhibits.
+If the Commission elects to hold a hearing, the utility shall have the burden of proof and the burden of going forward to establish the reasonableness of actual gas commodity and demand costs paid by the utility, actual costs incurred in volatility management, and actual upstream service costs of any nature incurred during the review period. - (e) Utility testimony and exhibitsattachments.
 If the Commission sets a hearing, the utility shall file its testimony and exhibits supporting gas cost recovery for the gas purchase year at issue.
 The testimony shall be filed in question-and-answer format.
 The utility shall file its testimony and exhibits not later than 45 days after the Commission sets the matter for hearing.